rubensworks/PhD-Thesis/content/storing/introduction.md

 Our solution is applicable as:
 (a) an alternative index with efficient triple-pattern-based access for existing engines, in order to improve the efficiency of more expressive SPARQL queries; and
-(b) a data source for the Web-friendly [Triple Pattern Fragments](cite:cites ldf) (TPF) interface, i.e., a Web API that provides access to RDF datasets by triple pattern and partitions the results in pages.
+(b) a data source for the Web-friendly [Triple Pattern Fragments](cite:cites ldf) (TPF) interface, i.e., a Web API that provides access to RDF datasets by triple patterns and partitions the results in pages.
 We focus on the performance-critical features of _stream-based results_, query result _offsets_, and _cardinality estimation_.
 Stream-based results allow more memory-efficient processing when query results are plentiful.
 The capability to efficiently offset (and limit) a large stream reduces processing time if only a subset is needed.